 I went on to explain, best I could, how being a wife and mother too often turns into a marathon of guessing and attending to everyone’s needs.
 Feminist marriage though we have, this fact is still true.

 I grab the silence of alone time when I can — I walk the 3 miles home from work every day so I get that moving meditation plus an hour home before everyone else returns — but having a whole week to myself would be revitalization incarnate.

 “That makes perfect sense,” he said.
 “Why did you wait so long to tell me what you really wanted for this trip?”

 Until I became a wife and mother, myself, I always assumed married ladies and moms wanted to be with their families non-stop, and if they didn’t, they were — actually, it didn’t even occur to me that they might not want to be with their families non-stop.
 Silly me.

-So let us sing it from the swings: if you’re a wife and/or mother, it’s all right to want some alone time!
+So let us sing it from the swings: if you’re a wife and/or mother, it’s all right to want some alone time in the form of a Momcation!
 Thank you, spouses and kids for supporting us as we recharge our superpowers.
 We love you!

 The author, Lillie Marshall, is 6-foot-tall National Board Certified Teacher of English, fitness fan, and mother of two who has been a public school educator since 2003.
 She launched Around the World “L” Travel and Life Blog in 2009, and over 3.7 million readers have now visited this site.
 Lillie also runs TeachingTraveling.com and DrawingsOf.com.
 Subscribe to her monthly newsletter, and follow @WorldLillie on social media!